jawharmohammed/jawharmohammed/README.md

 ## 😎 `About me` :

-- 🔭 I’m currently working on **Examining Discrimination in Online Ridesharing Platforms**
+- 🔭 I’m currently searching for a **Data Science internship**

-- 🌱 I’m currently learning **Deep Learning, Machine learning & NLP**
+- 🌱 I’m currently learning **Deep Learning & NLP**

 - 👨‍💻 All of my projects are available at -> **working on** 👊<-

 - 📫 How to reach me **mohammedjawhar365@gmail.com**

-- 📄 Here is my resume [Mohammed Jawhar](https://drive.google.com/file/d/1G82NTwfAQWGZ1_jh3ulzXiizWxPl06KY/view?usp=sharing)
+- 📄 Here is my resume [Mohammed Jawhar](https://drive.google.com/file/d/1lQkTlFLeoQjWisNwFwa_9RQGoUcUWgVc/view?usp=sharing)

 - ⚡ Fun fact **I like photography,anime & japanese culture 🐉**